If you have a fear of marketing yourself, you're not alone.

 Instead, observe what they do and implement their techniques in a way that works for you.

-With this in mind, I'd like to share with you a helpful little nugget from a well-established guru.
+With this in mind, I'd like to share a few helpful tips with you:

 Do this, and you'll promote yourself.